-Globbing is a programming concept that involves the use of wildcards and special characters to match and filter.
-Glob patterns are similar to regex patterns, but simpler and limited in scope.
+Glob patterns involve the use of wildcards and special characters to match and then filter.
+They patterns are similar to regex patterns, but simpler and limited in scope.

-This guide is based on Bash and ZSH.
+Note, this guide is based on Bash and ZSH usage.

 Resources